CVReaper/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1/messages]$ `cat`en-us.txt
 Hello World!
 ```
+Prior to changing the directory, it started off as `/home`.
 After running `cat` twice, using different files as its arguments, I would recieve the contents inside the file that I used as the argument.